Natural skincare products for sensitive skin made in Canada

 Alcohol Denat (Ethanol)

 Alcohol denat is drying and disrupts the skin barrier.
-It's often added to toners and light serums to improve absorption and feel, but it can leave sensitive skin feeling tight, inflamed, and more reactive.
+It is often added to toners and light serums to improve absorption and feel, but it can leave sensitive skin feeling tight, inflamed, and more reactive.
 Avoid products that list alcohol in the first 10 ingredients.

 Sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) are harsh surfactants that strip natural oils and can damage the barrier.
 They make skin feel squeaky clean, but they leave sensitive skin inflamed and compromised.
 Choose sulfate free cleansers.